-With whirring rush of feathers in roaring air, I blistered out in flight: a compact, dense brown owl with massive beating wings.
+With whirring rush of feathers in roaring air, I burst out in flight: a compact, dense brown owl with massive beating wings.
 Seeing in blackness, bright through owl eyes, I landed on the gutter of the verdigris roof of Chartres cathedral at night, just near a projecting gargoyle spitting into the darkness under moonlight.
 I lived as an owl but could also watch myself being an owl, feeling whole in a different body, comfortable in the dark.

 As I felt the sensation of eyes flicking in my owl eye sockets, I remembered a recurring experience from my early childhood in Saskatchewan.
 I’d awake some mornings and be looking out past bone-hard circular sockets through the bright green eyes of an alien creature.
 Its pale grey skin held constantly shifting shapes – soft contorted slippages that didn’t correspond to any bi-symmetrical structure of earthly skeletal creatures.
 It had no bones.
 Feeling safe and protected, I’d say, “Oh, you’re back,” and would remain in that body all day.
-As I looked out, contrast and chroma were high, everything had a granular transparent beauty and the periphery of my visual field would dissolve into emerald green.
+As I looked out, contrast and chroma were high, everything had a granular transparent beauty and the periphery of my visual field would dissolve into emerald green light.
 I felt fully in my being, my inner/outer world was one.
 We kept our secret.

-Instantly I was Chartres, shooting up and out of earth in driving speed.
+Instantly I was Chartres, shooting up and out of earth in driving speed and mass.
 A chthonic creature of tremendous power pulling darkness and light to the highest realms.
-Growing the history of everything into articulate piles of thought, density, and endless surface; rushing up in color and light; darkness brilliant; time and space defined and obliterated.
+Growing the history of everything into articulate piles of thought, density, and endless surface; rushing up in color and light; darkness so brilliant; time and space defined and obliterated.
 Awestruck by the beauty and richness of my surface and space, I completely surrendered to my being.
 Looking down, my belly a living limestone hive, I felt the lives and deaths of saints, living skin carved by human hands, shaped intensities of meaning and minds with their yearnings of love, ambition, awe, lust, hatred, and fear.
 The myriad eruptions of unearthly creatures and celestial color all grounded in stone.
 I wept with gratitude.

 Once more, my disembodied consciousness saw my corpse laid out, this time in a ‘cradle’ of hammered-flat bronze strips.
 Shaped like the curved bovine horns of Hathor’s crown, each three inches wide, each with space between, they formed a long couch or cradle.
 The arching curves reached over my corpse and a channel of space ran underneath, centered up the bier.
-My body began to burn and as the flames grew higher my body rushed to ecstasy.
+My body began to burn and as the flames grew higher my body rushed into intense ecstasy.
 Each cell exploded in flame and as the mass of flames grew so did the orgasmic euphoria that I knew contained all that ever was or could be.
 I felt each limb, each organ, every unknown part, burning in extreme joy and reaching out as fire.
 But my skeleton remained untouched and left behind on blue, the bones burnished like the ever-touched relic of some ancient saint or magus.
 As the fire grew, my watching consciousness joined the flames and became the fire and remained thus embodied.

-After traveling for aeons, I cried out, called and wept, for my celestial twin, my angelic double, to reveal itself.
+After traveling for aeons I cried out, called and wept for my celestial twin, my angelic double, to reveal itself.
 I instantly saw a point of light in the distance and then a leg or arm with alternating foot or hand or a hybrid of both, reaching across millions of miles and beckoning me to follow.
-As I spun closer, near the edge of the universe inflating beyond reach, I could see a simian-like creature gamboling in from beyond to meet me while still holding to the knife edge of space.
+As I spun closer, near the edge of the universe inflating always beyond reach, I could see a simian-like creature gamboling in from beyond to meet me while still holding to the knife edge of space.
 It played and teased and stretched its limbs to me, reaching and retracting in elastic velocities over vast distances.
 Its body made of twining layers and bands of red-gold light, bands like muscles stretched over black interior space, a deep black emptiness revealed as its body opened and folded: no skeleton, no skin, no fixed scale.
 All sexes and no sex, its limbs and body stretched and pulled in humorous, boneless, irrational contortions.
 Always I could see two sensitive, brilliant eyes, glittering emerald orbs, coalescing to pale yellow where an iris might be, both perceiving and composed of light.
 Its head and face swarmed in protean flashes: faces replacing faces, multiple heads and shapes, creatures, animals, humans.
 Dog-like snouts with sharp pointed teeth, wolves and lions, my mother, lizards, insects, birds, monsters, my father – loving faces, violent faces, seductive faces, impassive faces, faces I knew, many I didn’t, lustful faces, angels, gods, beasts, devils, persons.
 And yet I knew I was all this: my twin’s body of light my most true reality.
 Its motility and grace, humor and sight, in constantly changing scale my truest being.

 As I drew close, suddenly on the edge of the universe, I then became the edge of the universe: a writhing edge of rich black flames, not the oranges, reds, and yellows of before, now melding into alien unknowable light.
 Tonguing out into an empyrean realm beyond space, words fail to describe the indescribable.
 What I experienced exceeded known dimensions, I seemed able to identify five, knowing there were infinitely more, exceeding more than vision or language or image could possibly contain.
 All feeling, body, location, view, thought, all that was me, vanished.
 This space/non-space was all, a sense of self or I or me or you was not even a possibility.
 To speak of rapture cannot describe the all-ness, the silence, the completeness: any of these words are clichés that fall short.
-I saw golden light in every saturation, in every chromatic possibility, in all intensities, opaque and transparent, like vast steel ‘I’ Beams of light shoulder to shoulder but in every dimension so they had no direction, or had all directions, they were everything.
+I saw golden light in every saturation, in every chromatic possibility, in all intensities, opaque and transparent, like vast steel ‘I’ beams of light shoulder to shoulder but in every dimension so they had no direction, or had all directions, they were everything.
 And billions of golden spheres of light that had no scale, they could be smaller than atoms or larger than universes.
 I couldn’t tell.
 But I know they were souls, souls of all beings reaching behind and beyond time.
 All were perfect spheres in motion.
 While I could distinguish form and edge and the shifting changing color and intensity, I knew it was all one light of being.
 A light structured of infinite photons in multiple dimensions, surpassing meaning.
-I knew and saw into each photon, each revealed its interior as another vast universe of black light, another edge, another empyrean.
+Then I knew and saw into each photon, each revealed its interior as another vast cosmos of black light, a universe of forms, another edge, another empyrean.